The path from treatment to re-integration

 The focus of a comprehensive RTW process is on returning employees and their motivation to return: the process is a dialogue-oriented process aiming at understanding between the treatingphysicians, therapists, those affected and key workplace players.
 It already with the work incapacity, is part of the treatment and therapy, and ends with the return to work.

 RTW is a multidimensional process that promotes the development of workplace-oriented health care and rehabilitation networks.
 An example of this is "psychosomatic consultations in the workplace".
 RTW is therefore more than operational integration management.

 The main targets of a coordinated RTW process are:

 Seen from an operational point of view, it is a process of understanding the conditions for return, of the organisation of working conditions and also a process of organisational development.
-Further informations can be found in our page on workplace health management.
+Further information can be found on our website on workplace health management.

-This stipulates that an employer must offer BEM to all employees who are uninterrupted or repeatedly unable to work for more than six weeks within a year.
+This stipulates that an employer must offer BEM to all employees who are uninterruptedly or repeatedly unable to work for more than six weeks within a year.

-Systemic oriented BEM operates in four levels of the workability:
+Systemic oriented BEM operates on four levels of workability:

 A systematic approach is recommended in order to be able to implement operational integration management successfully.
 The following steps are to be taken into consideration: